Observers call Azerbaijan vote unfair, opposition plans challenge

 But few expect sustained protests over a vote whose results many saw as a foregone conclusion because of Aliyev's tight grip over the South Caucasus nation of 9 million.

 Aliyev said he has reduced poverty drastically.
-But with an average monthly salary of 500 manats (375 pounds), few Azeris can afford the designer boutiques and five-star hotels that dot the capital Baku, on the shore of the Caspian.
+But with an average monthly salary of 500 manats ($600), few Azeris can afford the designer boutiques and five-star hotels that dot the capital Baku, on the shore of the Caspian.

 Rights groups say Azerbaijan's strategic location between Russia and Iran, its oil reserves, Europe-bound energy pipelines and support role for U.S. operations in Afghanistan have cushioned it from Western criticism.